RampNetwork/ramp-instant-sdk/README.md

 # Ramp Instant SDK

-`@ramp-network/ramp-instant-sdk` is a library that allows you to easily integrate the Ramp Instant widget into your web app and communicate with it.
+`@ramp-network/ramp-instant-sdk` is a library that allows you to easily integrate the Ramp widget into your web app and communicate with it.

 It's not necessary to use it, although it's strongly recommended.